 Paul's expert tip: Ask about the special combi menus that are specially prepared for those on the go.

 Austrian nationals Maria and Martin have successfully imported to Lisbon one of their country's favourite foods, succulent, flavorsome sausages.
 Wurst, (which is the German word for sausage) is located in a covered market area where the sausages – made from organic products locally produced and based on traditional Austrian recipes – are prepared to order.
 The menu lists several different varieties, from the classic Frankfurter and Bratwürstel (white sausage with a mild taste) to the tasty oven baked Leberkas, which is served grilled.
 There are also a couple of vegetarian options.
-Order either as a dish accompanied with fries and sides like coleslaw salad or potato salad, or to go in a bread roll.
-All dishes include hot or sweet mustard, horseradish, ketchup or mayonnaise dressings.
+Order either as an eat in dish accompanied with fries and sides like coleslaw salad or potato salad, or to go in a bread roll.
+Optional dressings include hot or sweet mustard, horseradish, ketchup or mayonnaise.

 Recommended for Street Food because: An innovative street food idea from two enterprising expatriates, Wurst is all about authentic Austrian snacks.